shsteimer/franklin-playground/blocks/references/README.md

 Forms and fragments are discovered based on data attributes, which are rendered by those respective blocks.
 You may need to update the form/fragment blocks in your project for this to work, see [here](../fragment/fragment.js#L50) and [here](../form/form.js#L94).
 Links are discovered using a domain check, so any link in the DOM to hlx.page, hlx.live, or a production domain, will be included.
 This logic is included in [`utils.js`](../../scripts/utils.js#L22)

 Once a reference is discovered, an admin api call is triggerred to get it's edit link and publish status.
 In addition, for fragment references, the document is fetched to get it's title.
-Additionally, if the reference is not yet publish, a publish icon appears, allowing an author to publish without leaving the current context.
+If the reference is not yet publish, a publish icon appears, allowing an author to publish without leaving the current context.

 ### Incoming References